objectkuan/objectkuan.github.io/_posts/2014-10-30-lkp-tests-notes.md

 > - If the value is not a Hash, skip
 > - Otherwise, the value is a Hash, and the case can only be a Hash of all system monitors.
 Then take the Hash from `testcase`, and use it to run `run-job` again.

 That means now there are two processes.
-One is to run the monitors, and the other is to run the benchmark.
+One is running the monitors, and the other is preparing to run the benchmark.

 Although the two processes are isolated, they both call `run_program(program, env)` (in `run-job`) to run each command.

 After filtered by a function `for_each_program` defined in `job.rb`, `run_program` recceives only the commands in the `$programs` cache.

+## 4. post-run

+The scripts `post-run` is used to wait for the monitors and pipe to quit, and then copy the following from the $TMP directory to the result diretory:

+> - The results of benchmarks and monitors
+> - The generated files: time, boottime, env.yaml, stdout, stderr, output

-## stat
+## 5. extract-stats